DanM66/amazon-aquifer-proxy/docs/stakeholder/narrative.md

 The Amazon presents several challenges:

 - GRACE satellites measure total water storage, not groundwater alone.
-- GLDAS models near‑surface water but not deeper storage.
+- GLDAS models near-surface water but not deeper storage.
 - Floodplain forests and wetlands confuse many masking approaches.
 - Seasonal cycles dominate the hydrological signal.
 - Data gaps and noise can distort trend estimates.

 This workflow is designed specifically to address these challenges.
-It combines GRACE and GLDAS in a way that isolates a deeper storage signal, applies conservative masking to avoid removing valid pixels, and uses robust statistical methods to detect long‑term change.
+It combines GRACE and GLDAS in a way that derives a residual deeper storage signal, applies conservative masking to avoid removing valid pixels, and uses robust statistical methods to detect long-term change.

 ---